Scarlett-69/silly.Little.code/README.md

 to use this the main versions, you need to copy all the code in that section, and paste it into the console using the inspect element

 to use the bookmark one, you just copy that code, and make a new bookmark and the url section paste that code (only works on gimkit join screen b4 you enter anything)

+for cheat blooket-main, delete the last ) symbol for it to work